Diceycle/Arknights-Material-Planner/README.md

 ![An example of a planned upgrade](/img/readme/planning.png)

-* Choose the operator and the type of Upgrade you want.
+* Start by adding a operator and the type of Upgrade you want.
 Material requirements are then automatically downloaded from Gamepress.
+* Multiple Upgrades can be selected per Operator.
+The individual Upgrades per Operator will be sorted automatically.
 * Include ![The enable/disable checkbox in on state](/img/ui/check-on.png) or
   exclude ![The enable/disable checkbox in off state](/img/ui/check-off.png) the material list from the total requirements